Gdemaude/WiFiSafe/README.md

 # Usage
 Place this program on a USB device.
-Run it and choose Export profiles (or Synchronise profiles).
+Run it, you will be asked to set up a new password.
+Once it is done, choose Export profiles (or Synchronise profiles).
 Exit program and Remove USB device.
-Plug the USB device into another computer, run it and choose Import profiles (or Synchronise profiles).
+Plug the USB device into another computer, run it, enter the right password and choose Import profiles (or Synchronise profiles).
 You have successfully shared the password-protected WiFi connections from the first computer into the second one.

 Warning: might override previous WiFi profiles if used improperly.